Recycling batteries

 Binned batteries and electricals containing batteries caused more than 1,200 fires over the last year, our research shows.
 And local authorities say the problem is getting worse.

-a camera a vape and a tooth brush on fire
+a camera a vape and a tooth brush on fire falling in mid-air against a blue background

 Battery fires impact communities